davidsims9t/deep-learning/README.md

 Randomly turn input nodes into 0s.
 Compare output with the original values.
 Helps combat issues with the input being directly copied to the output.

+### Contractive Autoencoders

+Levelerages the training process by adding a penalty to the loss function if the value is directly copied from the the input.

 ## Libraries

 - Theano - computations library (CPU and GPU).